Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

 - Remain in this state for 3 turns and your heat management system explodes, exceeding 30 just causes damage but allows continued heat accumulation

 **Destroyed Heat Management System Effects**:
-- No storage, must continuously radiate
+- Must continuously radiate
 - Death caused if heat generated cannot be radiated or stored
+- Maximum storage with destroyed system is 20
-- Example: Firing particle cannon (8 heat) and moving 25-27G (5 heat) with destroyed heat management in one turn (13 heat total) causes explosion
+- Example: Firing particle cannon (8 heat) and moving 25-29G (5 heat) with destroyed heat management in one turn (13 heat total) causes explosion

 #### 2. Movement Phase
 - Player with high initiative moves one ship first, then the player with low initiative moves